-Other nearby facilities includes the new Trojan softball complex (completed in the fall 2001) and soccer/track complex (completed in the spring 2003).
+Other nearby facilities includes the new Trojan softball complex (2014) and soccer/track complex (completed in the spring 2003).
 Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.

-Additionally, construction was completed this year on a state-of-the-art multi-purpose arena and convocation center which is home to the men's basketball, women's basketball and volley-ball programs.
+Additionally, construction was completed in 2012 on a state-of-the-art multi-purpose arena and convocation center which is home to the men's basketball, women's basketball and volleyball programs.
 The facility is located directly behind the Tine Davis Fieldhouse adjacent to the track/soccer complex.
 The men's basketball program initiated the first win in Trojan Arena on its inaugural night beating SEC opponent, Mississippi State, 56-53.